 E.I DuPont de Nemours & Company: Aftermath of Split-off

-The Conoco split-off offer was a ranging success.
-DuPont accepted 148 million shares in exchange for 437 million Conoco shares in August 1999.
+The Conoco split-off offer of August 1999 was a ranging success.
+DuPont accepted 148 million shares in exchange for 437 million of its Conoco shares.
 The exchange offer was 2.4 times oversubscribed and the exchange ratio of 2.95 was not adjusted.
 DuPont accepted 42% of each offer of its stock that was tendered; the exchange offer implied a 17.7% premium over face value.
 From overseas investors, DuPont repurchased 8 million shares at $80.76 per share.
+In total, DuPont bought back about 16% of the 50 million shares tendered on a pro rata basis.

-The split-off yielded $21 billion in after-tax proceeds and disposed of 100% of the Conoco shares.
+The divestiture of Conoco yielded $21 billion in after-tax proceeds and disposed of 100% of DuPont’s shares in it.
 In 2002 Conoco merged with Phillips Petroleum to form the third-largest U.S. oil company.
 The success of ConocoPhillips overshadowed the remaining dilemma i.e., how the “stub” company -- E.I DuPont de Nemours & Company – should compete within the mature worldwide petrochemicals industry.

+Although DuPont believed that it was far more innovative than other chemical companies, the market’s valuation of its stock suggested that it was lumped together with Dow (the largest U.S. chemicals firm) and BASF (Germany’s noteworthy chemicals firm).
+In its heart, DuPont considered Monsanto to be the company it strived to emulate.
+[See Appendix for details concerning Monsanto.]

+Restructuring for Growth

-By the end of 1999 DuPont’s investors had lost their appetite for life science companies due, in part, to consumer backlash against genetically-modified foods (as well as due to DuPont’s inability to find a partner for its undersized pharmaceutical operations).
-By late October 2000, DuPont’s stock price had fallen 28% since Holliday took over as leader in February 1998.
-DuPont was celebrating its 200th anniversary as a company in July 2002 and Holliday wanted to preside over the celebration.
+DuPont launched a search for its next growth engine.
+By the end of 1999 investors had lost their appetite for “life science companies” due, in part, to consumer backlash against genetically-modified foods, but also because the rewards of using bioengineered technologies seemed far off.
+By late October 2000, DuPont’s stock price had fallen by 28% since Chad Holliday took over as leader in February 1998.
+DuPont was celebrating its 200th anniversary as a company in July 2002 and Holliday very much wanted to preside over that celebration.
+He was replaced as CEO in 2008.

 “The board should be asking hard questions,” said one analyst.
 “Holliday has a huge credibility hole to dig out of.”